Engin-Boot/capture-behavior-of-a-visit-counter-RV313/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given :The patient visiting.
+  Given  :patient visiting.

-  When  :During the working days and holidays.
+  When  :during the working days and holidays.

   Then  :Show the record of patient.

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given :The parking slots.
+  Given :parking slots.

   When	:specialists are visiting.

-  Then  :Reserve the parking slots.
+  Then  :reserve the parking slots.